 A treatment episode refers to a period of contact, with defined dates of commencement and cessation, between a client and a treatment provider.
 From the 2001-02 collection period onwards, closed treatment episodes were introduced as the unit of measurement.
-The inclusion of a treatment episode concept at the national level required the introduction of the following data elements and concepts:
+The inclusion of a treatment episode concept at the national level required the introduction of the following data elements:

-- Date of cessation of treatment episode for alcohol and other drugs - Main treatment type for alcohol and other drugs - Number of service contacts within a treatment episode for alcohol & other drugs - Other treatment type for alcohol and other drugs - Reason for cessation of treatment episode for alcohol and other drugs - Treatment delivery setting for alcohol and other drugs - Service contact (data element concept) - Treatment episode for alcohol and other drugs (data element concept)
+- Date of cessation of treatment episode for alcohol and other drugs - Main treatment type for alcohol and other drugs - Number of service contacts within a treatment episode for alcohol & other drugs - Other treatment type for alcohol and other drugs - Reason for cessation of treatment episode for alcohol and other drugs - Treatment delivery setting for alcohol and other drugs and the following supporting items:

+- Service contact - Episode of treatment for alcohol and other drugs.

-All jurisdictions supported the inclusion of the above data elements and concepts in the AODTS-NMDS, on the condition that a phased uptake of the revised data set be adopted.
+All jurisdictions supported the inclusion of the above data elements and supporting items in the AODTS-NMDS, on the condition that a phased uptake of the revised data set be adopted.
 The uptake process began on 1 July 2001 and all jurisdictions agreed to comply by 1 July 2002.
-Closed treatment episodes are the unit of measurement used by all jurisdictions for the 2006-07 collection period.
+Closed treatment episodes are the unit of measurement used by all jurisdictions for the 2007-08 collection period.